- General Instructions

 Corporations or associations.

 An officer with the legal authority to bind the corporation or association must sign and enter his or her exact title.

 All partners must sign and enter their exact titles.
 If one partner is authorized to act in the name of the partnership, only that partner is required to sign and enter his or her title.
 A partner is authorized to act in the name of the partnership if, under state law, the partner has authority to bind the partnership.
 A copy of such authorization must be attached.
-For purposes of executing Form 2848, the TMP is authorized to act in the name of the partnership.
+For purposes of executing Form 2848 in the case of a TEFRA partnership audit, the TMP has authority to act in the name of the partnership and may sign the Form 2848.
 However, see Tax matters partner, earlier.
+For matters related to the centralized partnership audit regime, the partnership representative must sign the Form 2848.
 For dissolved partnerships, see 26 CFR 601.503(c)(6).

 If there is more than one executor, only one co-executor having the authority to bind the estate is required to sign.
 See 26 CFR 601.503(d).

 If the plan is listed as the taxpayer on line 1, a duly authorized individual with the authority to bind the plan must sign and enter that individual's exact title.
 If the trust is the taxpayer listed on line 1, a trustee having the authority to bind the trust must sign with the title of trustee entered.
 Complete and attach Form 56, Notice Concerning Fiduciary Relationship, to identify the current trustee.